-However, for now, millions of Australian businesses and homes still use partial copper lines with Fibre to the Node (FTTN) and Fibre to the Curb (FTTC) nbn™ technology types.
+However, for now, millions of Australian businesses and homes still use partial copper lines with Fibre to the Node (FTTN) and Fibre to the Curb (FTTC) nbn® technology types.

 For some customers on an FTTN connection, NBN have begun rolling out their program to upgrade the technology type to become Fibre to the Premises (FTTP).
 Around 2 million homes and businesses are already eligible, with NBN progressively adding more over time.
 NBN have also suggested that the FTTP upgrade will soon also become available for those on FTTC connections.

 Business-specific NBN connectivity solutions have also become available.
-Many larger businesses or those with heavy data usage are opting for nbn™ Enterprise Ethernet.
-Unlike consumer-grade services, nbn™ Enterprise Ethernet offers symmetrical upload and download speed plans that range from 100/100 to 1000/1000 Mbps***.
+Many larger businesses or those with heavy data usage are opting for nbn®Enterprise Ethernet.
+Unlike consumer-grade services, nbn® Enterprise Ethernet offers symmetrical upload and download speed plans that range from 100/100 to 1000/1000 Mbps***.
 And, much like the FTTP upgrade initiative, it offers $0 installation to eligible customers**.

-Is 5G internet better than nbn™ for business?
+Is 5G internet better than nbn® for business?

-Effective and reliable connectivity is vital for businesses seeking to remain relevant in today’s economy.
-With an increasing migration of everyday business operations towards the digital space, it’s vital businesses get their connectivity mix right.
+Effective and reliable connectivity is vital for businesses seeking to stay relevant in today’s economy.
+With everyday business operations rapidly moving to the digital space, it’s vital businesses get their connectivity mix right.
 Businesses without decent internet will struggle to remain competitive as everything from marketing to data storage becomes cloud-based.

 While 5G pitches itself as a reliable alternative to fixed-line services, there are a range of factors to consider when selecting the type of connectivity to power your business.
 These include:

-- How much bandwidth your business uses: Businesses with more bandwidth-intensive operations may prefer a fixed-line service like nbn™ Enterprise Ethernet makes sense as it can deliver more reliable options and guaranteed uptime.
+How much bandwidth your business uses: Businesses with more bandwidth-intensive operations may prefer a fixed-line service like nbn® Enterprise Ethernet.
+Such fixed-line services can deliver more reliable options and guaranteed uptime.